As mentioned before, we recently visited our “home” church in Groton, Connecticut: Bishop Seabury Anglican Church.

 Amen.

 A week later, we were at a completely different worship service.
-At the recommendation of friend Pastor Bill Giovannetti, we visited the Brooklyn Tabernacle.
+At the recommendation of a friend, Pastor Bill Giovannetti, we visited the Brooklyn Tabernacle.

 Oh, my.